 turns in its sleep the spades shovel soil Sara Ezra…

 The fifth stanza of ‘Shooting Stars’ takes a new turn.
-Duffy stops talking about the speaker and child.
+Duffy stops talking about the speaker and the child.
 Now, she refers to the condition of the Jews who were alive.
-They were all under extreme pain and distress.
+They were all in extreme pain and distress.
 After immense mental and physical suffering, someone takes tea by sitting fearfully on their lawn.

 The speaker refers to a boy who was tortured.
 After returning, he washed his uniform.
 This line refers to the fact that the boy was somehow trying to wash the stains in order to make his family feel safe.
 The image of school-going children comes next.

 In the last line, the speaker refers to the names of her close ones, Sara and Ezra.
 But she cannot say anything further.
 It means the speaker’s heart aches to remember those who have died.
-In this line, Duffy uses repetition of soft “s” sound that occurs in “sleep”, “spades”, “soil”, and “Sara”.
-Besides, she uses ellipsis in this line.
+In this line, Duffy uses repetition of the soft “s” sound that occurs in “sleep”, “spades”, “soil”, and “Sara”.
+Besides, she uses an ellipsis in this line.

 Sister, if seas part us, do you not consider me?